GW2RU

 Igor Boyko / Sputnik

-Geography: “And here’s the big city of Paris, you’ll be blown away if you visit it!..
-Our eminent nobility goes there to spend money.”
+Geography: “But look at the big city of Paris, if you enter it, you’ll be blown away!
+Our eminent nobility goes there to spend their money.”

-Sensationalism and technology: Ballerina Fanny Elssler going on tour; a hot air balloon flight; the first train to Tsarskoye Selo – all of these were immediately picked up as plots
+Sensationalism & technology: Ballerina Fanny Elssler going on tour; a hot air balloon flight; the first train to Tsarskoye Selo – all of this immediately became a story.

-Incidents: The fires in Kostroma were covered in the following way: "The city of Kostroma is burning, a guy is standing by the fence taking a leak..., the police officer grabs him by the collar, says he's starting the fire, but the guy screams that he's putting it out."
+Incidents: The fires in Kostroma were covered in the following way: "The city of Kostroma is burning, a man is standing by the fence taking a piss…, a police officer grabs him by the collar, says he's starting the fire, but the man screams that he's putting it out."

-At the turn of the 20th century, the rayek disappeared from public squares, replaced by cinemas.
-But, it didn't die - it transformed: the combination of high technology with topical commentary remains the foundation of any mass media to this day.
+At the turn of the 20th century, the ‘raeshnik’ disappeared from public squares, replaced by cinemas.
+But, it didn't die; it transformed: the combination of “high” technology with topical commentary remains the foundation of any mass media to this day.